LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/introduction.rst

 .. figure:: figures/GUI-example.png
    :alt: Sample graphic user interface.

-   A GUI with file icons ands columns representing folder structure.
+   A GUI with file icons and columns representing folder structure.

 Programmers often use another kind of interface, called the **command line**.
 A